uviclibraries/nvivo/activities-mac.md

     <img src="images\mac instructions\highlighting-code.gif" alt="highlighting code" style="width:720px;">

-    - **Coding Density** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
+    - **Coding Density:** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
 Make sure the "SouthChinaMorningPost_2019-07-18.pdf" file is visible in the detail pane.
 At the top of the detail pane, select the **Coding Stripes** icon and, in the drop-down menu, select **All**

     <img src="images\mac instructions\coding-density.gif" alt="coding density" style="width:720px;">